-Certification legislation in Italy is very recent (the implementing decree setting minimum criteria for obtaining it was published on July 1, 2022), so it is not yet possible to estimate how many companies will apply for it and adopt inclusive practices.
+Certification legislation in Italy is very recent (the implementing decree setting minimum criteria for obtaining it was published on July 1, 20224), so it is not yet possible to estimate how many companies will apply for it and adopt inclusive practices.
 During the experimental phase scheduled from April 2022 to April 2026, certification will be facilitated for medium, small, and micro-sized companies, supported by accompanying services and assistance.
 This support system will be crucial for the effective implementation of measures that align with the goals of the PNRR, addressing all the most critical areas: equal pay for equal work, opportunities for growth within the company, management of differences, and maternity protection.

-With regard to work-life balance measures, specifically the interplay between care responsibilities and paid work - a crucial aspect that emerged from the literature review for the research and innovation sector - it should be noted that several studies have highlighted the ambivalence of interventions designed to promote flexible work, particularly in terms of their gender implications.
+The literature review revealed a crucial interplay between care responsibilities and paid work in the research and innovation sector.
+Attempts to improve work-life balance through flexible work arrangements have yielded surprisingly ambivalent results, especially concerning gender.
 The notion that the disadvantage faced by mothers arises directly from motherhood, or worse, 'from children,' rather than from organizational cultures and the gender dynamics within them, is evident through various gaps, negatively affecting female workers who have children, as well as fathers who are more involved in childcare, also within research institutions (Cannito and Santero, 2024).
-The fact that Law No. 275 of 2021 also addresses this important issue by classifying certain behaviors as "indirect" discrimination (i.e., behaviors that may seem neutral but can disadvantage women in certain contexts) is significant.
+The fact that Law No. 275 of 2021 also addresses this important issue by classifying certain behaviors as "indirect" discrimination (i.e., behaviors that may seem neutral but can disadvantage workers with strong care responsibilities, more often women in certain contexts) is significant.
 This includes modifications to working conditions and hours that may disproportionately affect individuals based on gender and family responsibilities, limiting opportunities for participation in company or research center activities and decision-making.
 Moreover, while corporate welfare is crucial, as we have seen, both in defining family resources and enhancing organizational cultures, it must be integrated with broader national and local measures.
 In Italy, there are still persistent gaps that cannot be filled solely by corporate policies.
 These include provisions for paternity leave and services for children under the age of 3, as well as limited coverage for school-age children beyond regular school hours, which are significantly shorter than parents' working hours.

-&lt;sup>4 DM of the Presidency of the Council-Department for Family and Equal Opportunity defining which values to refer to in order to obtain certification: the reference practice UNI 125 of 2022 is adopted for this purpose, which came into force on March 16, 2022 in accordance with UNI CEI EN ISO/IEC 17021-1.
+4 DM of the Presidency of the Council-Department for Family and Equal Opportunity defining which values to refer to in order to obtain certification: the reference practice UNI 125 of 2022 is adopted for this purpose, which came into force on March 16, 2022 in accordance with UNI CELEN ISO/IEC 17021-1.